-David Binder, D.D.S., the “Manhattan Dentist”, uses digital X-ray, implant simulation and modeling software combined with surgical skills and training to create the end result before any treatment begins.
-Patients can see what their dental implants will look like in their mouths and understand the degree of surgery required before any dental treatment begins.
-A patient can have the look of their current simile or enhance the shape, color, and alignment of the dental implants to achieve their desired results.
+David Binder, D.D.S., the “Manhattan Dentist,” uses digital X-ray, implant simulation, and modeling software combined with surgical skills and training to create the result before any treatment begins.
+Patients can see what their dental implants look like in their mouths and understand the degree of surgery required before any dental treatment begins.
+A patient can look at their current simile or enhance the shape, color, and alignment of the dental implants to achieve their desired results.

-Dr David Binder is an assistant clinical professor at NYU College of Dentistry.
-He teaches dental students how to design implant treatment plans from the final restoration backwards.
+Dr. David Binder is an assistant clinical professor at NYU College of Dentistry.
+He teaches dental students how to design implant treatment plans from the final restoration backward.

 The success of dental implants is well documented today at well over 90%.
-It’s not whether implants work but can they achieve both functional and esthetic results that restore hard and soft tissues.
-The vision of the final implant supported bridge, denture and crown should be determined before an implant or implants are placed.
-A mock up in wax of the final restoration is used to evaluate face, lip support, smile, speech and overall esthetics.
+It’s not whether implants work but can achieve both functional and esthetic results that restore hard and soft tissues.
+The vision of the final implant-supported bridge, denture, and crown should be determined before an implant or implants are placed.
+A mock-up in wax of the final restoration is used to evaluate face, lip support, smile, speech, and overall aesthetics.
 From these prosthetic trials in conjunction with digital analysis, implant placement is determined.
 Digital treatment planning provides total control for implant restorative success.

 The use of digital technologies such as CAT scan or cone beam x-ray scans, Radiographic stents, 3D imaging surgical planning software, surgical guides, and 3D models allow Dr. Binder to better plan a successful treatment result.

-Once a final treatment plan is proposed a CAT scan is analyzed in 1mm 3 dimensional sections to determine bone quantity and quality for use.
-Bone grafting needs can be identified at this point.
+Once a final treatment plan is proposed, a CAT scan is analyzed in 1mm 3 dimensional sections to determine the bone quantity and quality for use.
+Dr. Binder can identify bone grafting needs at this point.

-During the dental implant surgicalprocedure, this same CAT and software 3D data, digitally fabricated CAD / CAM surgical guides and stents enable a more precise placement of single, multiple dental implants or implant retained dentures.
+During the dental implant surgical procedure, this same CAT and software 3D data, digitally fabricated CAD / CAM surgical guides, and stents enable more precise placement of single, multiple dental implants or implant-retained dentures.

-Through these types of digital technologies the final crowns, dentures, and bridges can be superimposed on the implants along with the opposing arch to evaluate the proposed final restoration.
+Through these digital technologies, the final crowns, dentures, and bridges can be superimposed on the implants and the opposing arch to evaluate the proposed final restoration.

-To learn more about the Manhattan Dentist, Dr. David S. Binder DDS and Dental Implants, Implant Retained Dentures, and Sedation Dentistry, visit us online at http://www.ManhattanNYDentist.com
+To learn more about the Manhattan Dentist, Dr. David S. Binder DDS, and Dental Implants, Implant Retained Dentures, and Sedation Dentistry, visit our website.

 Manhattan Dentist, David Binder, DDS,